dennislee928/dennis-s-note-vault/ietls sprint/Task 1 Mini simulate - 2.md

 ![[Pasted image 20251124141223.png]]

 t1 25 -54 is the majority
-t2 elders decreased,  25 -54 increased
+t2 elders/ children decreased,  25 -54 increased
 t3
 ___
 The comparison of the age of Iceland population from 1990 to 2020 is presented in the chart.
 Overall,